 12. Learn about the historic New Orleans cocktail: the Sazerac

-Both the New Orleans African American Museum and the Ashé Cultural Arts Center host monthly pop-up markets featuring Black vendors and artisans, plus music and more.
-Check their websites for more details.
+The New Orleans African American Museum hosts a monthly pop-up market featuring Black vendors and artisans, plus music and more.
+Check their website for more details.

 14. Take a Free Tour by Foot